HerreraEnvironmental/21-07771-003_ShorelineChangeAnalysis/README.md

 ## :computer: Installation and Usage

-TODO: Installation tips will be helpful for libraries/packages, but not sure they need to be included in basic analysis scripts, especially for PMs.
-Suggestions for this section?
-It was suggested from Paul/Clark to include a “typical imports” section.
-A load_packages/import_packages script could be included in the template repository (that is the case for this analysis.)

 In order to run this script and recreate the analysis, you will need to have R and Rstudio installed on your computer.
-All the data produced by this analysis can be found in the data_secondary/ folder, while all figures can be found in the figures/ directory.
+All the data produced by this analysis can be found in the data_secondary/ folder, while all figures can be found in the figures/ directory.s

 ### :arrows_counterclockwise: Layout of directory and data

-TODO: I think a general layout should be considered part of the repository template.

 This repository is organized into a main Complete.Rmd markdown script, which produces the results from scratch when run in its entirety.
-The Complete script references folders of raw data (data_raw/), and produces results data that has been modified or created by the analysis (data_secondary/).
-All analysis scripts are contained in the scripts/ directory, which also contains the src/ subdirectory.
-The src/ subdirectory contains package loading scripts and scripts that produce or modify data used throughout the analysis.
+The Complete.Rmd script references folders of raw data (data_raw/), and produces results data that has been modified or created by the analysis (data_secondary/).
+All analysis scripts are contained in the scripts/ directory, which also contains the src/ sub directory.
+The src/ sub directory contains package loading scripts and scripts that produce or modify data used throughout the analysis.

 The data_raw/ folder is **READ ONLY** and should never be modified or deleted.